awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/model-train.md

 1. In the **Models** view, you can see that training has started and you can check the current status by viewing the `Status` column for the model version\.
 Training a model takes a while to complete\.

 1. When training is finished, you can evaluate its performance\.
-For more information, see [Improving your model](improve.md)\.
+For more information, see [Improving your Amazon Lookout for Vision model](improve.md)\.

 ## Training a model \(SDK\)<a name="create-model-sdk"></a>